w3c/trace-context/spec/20-http_request_header_format.md

 - A component that makes a deferred or delayed recording decision may communicate the priority of a recording by setting `sampled` flag to `1` for a subset of requests.
 - A component may also fall back to probability sampling and set the `sampled` flag to `1` for the subset of requests.

+##### Random Trace ID Flag

+The second least significant bit of the trace-flags field denotes the random-trace-id flag.
+If that flag is set, at least the right-most 7 bytes of the trace ID MUST be random (or pseudo-random).
+If the flag is not set, the trace ID MAY still be randomly (or pseudo-randomly) generated.
+When unset, the trace ID MAY be generated in any way that satisfies the requirements of the [trace ID format](#trace-id).

+When at least the right-most 7 bytes of the `trace-id` are randomly (or pseudo-randomly) generated, the random trace ID flag SHOULD be set to `1`.
+This allows downstream consumers to implement features such as trace sampling or database sharding based on these bytes.
+For additional information, see [considerations for trace-id field generation](#considerations-for-trace-id-field-generation).

 ##### Other Flags